African River Safaris - Top Places from African Budget Safaris

 Some of our safaris that visit Vic Falls include:

-Chobe
+Chobe - Botswana

-Elephants and calves bathing in the Chobe River, BotswanaElephants and calves bathing in the Chobe River, Botswana
+Elephants and calves bathing in the Chobe River, Botswana

 The Chobe River runs along the northern part of the Chobe National Park in Botswana and flows into the Zambezi River just above Kazungula Ferry.
 It creates a beautiful green belt through wild African bush with high concentrations of wildlife.

 During the dry winter months, the river is one of the few sources of water, which means spectacular game viewing on cruises along it.
-Large herds of elephant, buffalo, giraffe and antelope – to name a few – come down to drink from (and play in!) the river and the birdlife is fantastic.
+Large herds of elephant, buffalo, giraffe and antelope – to name a few – come down to drink from (and play in!) the river and the birdlife are fantastic.

-Chobe CruiseChobe Cruise by Roderick Eime
+Chobe Cruise by Roderick Eime

-The Victoria Falls & Hwange Lodge Safari can include not only a game-viewing cruise along the Chobe River, but also a sunset cruise above Victoria Falls and canoeing on the upper Zambezi!
+The Victoria Falls & Hwange Lodge Safari can include not only a game-viewing cruise along the Chobe River but also a sunset cruise above Victoria Falls and canoeing on the upper Zambezi!

 Other safaris that can include a boat cruise along the Chobe River are:

-Okavango Delta from the airOkavango Delta from the air
+Okavango Delta from the air

 It’s impossible to put the beauty of the Okavango Delta into words.
-This huge floodplain that offers visitors waterways filled with hippo, crocs and plenty of other wildlife and birdlife has to be seen to be believed.
+This huge floodplain that offers visitors waterways filled with hippos, crocs and plenty of other wildlife and birdlife has to be seen to be believed.
 Eleven km3 of water spread out across an area of 6,000-15,000 km2, depending on the time of year, creating pristine waterways and islands.

-Mokoro, OkavangoMokoro, Okavango by Athena Lao
+Mokoro, Okavango by Athena Lao

 Paddle your way through the channels and experience Africa, unspoilt by humans and all the noise that comes with them.
 Instead, listen to the hippos grunting, a huge variety of birds and insects and the gentle splashing of the mokoro pole.